 Once the 2nd coat dries, reassemble the cabinet shelves, drawers, and doors.
 Make sure you don’t damage the paint, especially around the edges.

 You may choose a glossy or matte finish to paint the kitchen cabinets.
 The key is to match it with the kitchen interior.
-The steps described here on how to paint kitchen cabinets without sanding or priming are applicable for all types of paint material.
+The steps described here on how to paint kitchen cabinets without sanding or priming are applicable to all types of paint material.

 Also, painting the kitchen cabinets without sanding helps you get rid of the unnecessary mess.
-However, you have to be cautious during the cleaning step with deglosser and degreasing liquids since it will work as the alternative to sanding.
+However, you have to be cautious during the cleaning step with deglosser and degreasing liquids since it will work as an alternative to sanding.
 Make sure you have removed the debris appropriately and didn’t hurt the wooden structure.